Achievable logoAchievable logo

 Spindle fibers attach to kinetochores on sister chromatids during prometaphase.

-During the early stages of mitosis, the nuclear membrane undergoes breakdown, allowing the spindle to access the chromosomes.
-Later, as mitosis concludes, the nuclear envelope is reassembled around the segregated chromatids, restoring the nucleus in each daughter cell.
+Early in mitosis, the nuclear membrane breaks down so the spindle can access the chromosomes.
+As mitosis concludes, the nuclear envelope is reassembled around the separated chromatids, restoring a nucleus in each daughter cell.

-Chromosome movement is driven by the dynamic instability of microtubules and the action of motor proteins, which together ensure that chromatids are accurately pulled to opposite poles.
+Chromosome movement is driven by the dynamic instability of microtubules and the action of motor proteins.
+Together, these mechanisms ensure chromatids are pulled accurately to opposite poles.

 Growth arrest